 Effects of exercise, asthma and smoking

-When we exercise our cells need more energy, so more oxygen is taken in to allow a higher rate of respiration.
+When we exercise, our cells need more energy, so more oxygen is taken in to allow a higher rate of respiration.
 Hard exercise can cause lack of oxygen in the cells.
-Then the body can go into anaerobic respiration, which produces lactic acid.
-Lactic acid is toxic, so our heart rate increases to ensure lactic acid is carried away to the liver to be broken down.
+Then the body can go into anaerobic respiration, which allows a limited amount of energy to be released from our food.

-Things like pollen, hair and dust can cause an asthma attack, which means the bronchioles release a chemical called histamine.
-Histamine causes inflammation of the cells in the airways, so excess mucus is produced and they swell.
+Things like pollen, hair and dust can cause an asthma attack, which means the bronchioles get inflamed and they swell.
 The airways narrow, which makes it difficult for air to pass through as we breathe.
 People who suffer from asthma have to use an inhaler, which relaxes the airways and makes breathing easier.

-Smoking causes cilia of the epithelial cells to paralyze, which means they are not as effective in removing germs, dust and dirt trapped in the mucus.
-More mucus is produced and this leads to smoker's cough.
-A result of this can be chronic bronchitis.
+Smoking causes more mucus to be produced by the lining of the trachea and other surfaces in the lungs and this leads to smoker's cough.
+One result of this can be chronic bronchitis.
 Mucus production further increases and the lining of the bronchioles thickens.
 Eventually, this can lead to emphysema and lung cancer.